-The CAN1 port allows the XL7 OCS to exchange global data with other OCS/RCS controllers and to access remote Network I/O devices (SmartStix, Smart Blocks and Smart Rail Modules).
+The CAN1 port allows the EXL10 OCS to exchange global data with other OCS/RCS controllers and to access remote Network I/O devices (SmartStix, Smart Blocks and Smart Rail Modules).

 The CAN1 port also supports pass-through communications for programming multiple OCS controllers over the CsCAN network.
+CAN1 port does not supply power to the network.

-CAN2 port supports CsCAN, CANopen, J1939 and DeviceNet Master (layer 3 as a selectable option - one only).
+CAN2 port supports CsCAN, CANopen, J1939, and DeviceNet Master (layer 3 as a selectable option - one only).